dorahacksglobal/quantum-randomness-generator/README.md

 ### Discussion

-Apart from the Regetti Aspen-M-3, we also benchmark the [Aria-1](https://ionq.com/quantum-systems/aria) from ionQ.
+Apart from the Rigetti Aspen-M-3, we also benchmark the [Aria-1](https://ionq.com/quantum-systems/aria) from ionQ.
 Aria-1 has 25 qubits and its single-qubit gate fidelity is $99.94$% and two-qubit gate fidelity is $99.4$%.

 The density matrix of Bell state (see [`IonQ_Tomography_pub.ipynb`](./IonQ_Tomography_pub.ipynb) and [`DM_reconstruction_ionQ.ipynb`](./DM_reconstruction_ionQ.ipynb)) is: